 How many tests do I need per month?

 There are several factors that affect the number of tests you will need per month.
 These factors include cycle length, use of ovulation predictor tests (OPKs), BBT charting, cervical mucus (CM) tracking, etc. However, the average user will need 1-5 tests per month.
 Only a single positive test is needed confirm the presence of elevated progesterone metabolites in the urine.

 Where are the tests sold?

-Ours tests can only be purchased online, either here on our website or on Amazon.com.
+Ours tests can only be purchased via our website or Amazon.com.